Overview

 No Live Preview

-Every change requires the same loop: save the setting, reload the front-end in another tab, check the result, return to the settings, repeat.
-The category had collectively decided this was acceptable.
+Save, reload the front-end in another tab, check, return, repeat.
+The category collectively decided this was acceptable.

 Existing settings UX in the category

-It's a clean hypothesis.
-It also turned out to be the wrong starting point — but I'll come back to that.
+A clean hypothesis.
+Also the wrong starting point, but I'll come back to that.

 Settings panel with live preview